Yunnan Sourcing · 2014 Yunnan Sourcing "Autumn Mang Zhi" Ancient Arbor Raw Pu-erh Tea Cake

 Where does 2014 Yunnan Sourcing "Autumn Mang Zhi" Ancient Arbor Raw Pu-erh Tea Cake come from?

-This dark is grown in Yunnan, China.
-This particular batch comes from the Autumn 2014 harvest.
+Grown in Yunnan, China.
+This batch is from the Autumn 2014 harvest.